aparna2004/KLA-Unhack/README.md

 - In each milestone, we will detect speed limit from given images through image processing and output result in csv file
 - Extract the DataSet.zip and use appropriate data for each milestone

+## Solution
+- Solved using OCR
+- Use GPU to run